 The Padworth Singers, a staff and student choir, meet weekly during term time and everyone is welcome to join.
 Events are organised on a termly basis to offer the opportunity for the Padworth Singers and for all students to perform in front of an audience and these always provide a wonderful occasion for the college community to enjoy.

 Every weekend, there is a full day excursion to visit a city, place of interest, theme park or special activity.
 This term, the trips include London, Salisbury and Stonehenge, Bicester Village, Thorpe Park, Longleat Safari Park, Dry slope Skiing, Reading and a visit to Winter Wonderland in Hyde Park, London.

 Every Sunday, we take students to the nearby shopping centre and every Friday night, there is an outing to the cinema, ice skating rink or bowling alley.

 Social events include Welcome Suppers, Talent Nights, Student discos, Hallowe’en Party, Christmas in Words and Music, Leavers’ Prom, Presentation Day, Quiz Nights, Summer Art Exhibition, Sports Day and International Evening.

-The students have their own representative bodies, the Student Council and the Boarders’ Forum, which are elected by the student community at the beginning of the academic year and which provide a forum for all students to have their say on any aspect of school life.
-The Council and the Forum meet regularly with members of staff to promote the views of the students and to organise events.
+The students have their own representative bodies, the Student Cabinet and the Boarders’ Forum, which provide an opportunity for all students to have their say on any aspect of school life and to organise events.

 In addition, a number of students, both day students and boarders, are given the opportunity to play a leadership role within the student community.
-Each year, a number of students are appointed to positions of Head Boy, Head Girl and Student Leader.
+Each year, a number of students are appointed to positions of College Leader, Heads of Boarding and Prefects.

-I love interacting with people and at Padworth, I ran for the Student Council and was elected – I tried my best to address any problems students may face and voice their concerns”, Xiao Qian, former Padworth student
+I love interacting with people and at Padworth, I ran for the Student Cabinet and was elected – I tried my best to address any problems students may face and voice their concerns”, Xiao Qian, former Padworth student